ShaunCurtis/Blazr.EditContext/readme.md

 ## Using a Immutable Data Pipeline

 Personally I use an immutable data pipeline based on records.
-That sinmplifies the above pattern: `WeatherForecast` is a record, there's no need for `WeatherForecastRecord`.
+It simplifies the pattern: `WeatherForecast` is a record, there's no need for `WeatherForecastRecord`.